jkorab/ameliant-tools/kafka/kafka-perf-tool/docs/UsersGuide.md

-# Kafka Performance Test Users Guide
+# Kafka Performance Tool Users Guide

 This tool provides a standalone mechanism for measuring load and validate the behaviour of Apache Kafka clusters.
 Beyond simple performance measurement, it provides a way to understand Kafka through observing its behaviour from the